Skip to main content

 checkly checks get

-Get details of a specific check, including recent results.
-Use --result to drill into a specific result or --error-group to view error details.
+Get details of a specific check, including recent results and analytics stats.
+Use --result to drill into a specific result, --error-group to view error details, or the stats flags to customize the analytics view.
 Usage:

 Terminal